FransUrbo/drive-by-wire/README.md

 The steady orange (well, it's not very orange, is it!?? :) and then green LED in the top middle is orange => "starting up" (the module) and when it turns green, it means "all is well".
-Had the fingerprint not matched, it and the aura around the fingerprint scanner turned red.
+Had the fingerprint not matched, it and the aura around the fingerprint scanner turns red.

-## Simulations

-Because I don't yet have all the hardware I need, especially the actuator.
-Because it's going to be in the car, which means freezing temperature up to .. quite hot, I had to order a special version of the one I listed above in [Actuation](#actuation).
-It have a lead time for manufacturing of 13 weeks (!!).
-Then a week or so here to the UK.
-So probably won't be with me until end of summer.
-But that's ok, this was going to be a winter project anyway.
-I just got a head start by ordering all these super cheap RPi stuff :).

-The two blinking LEDs, the red and green to the right of the multi-colour status LED, is the simulation of moving the actuator.
-Green is "move forward" and red is "move backwards".
-It blinks five times in either direction, because that's what I told it to :).

-Eventually, when I get the actuator, I'll be able to read the position of the actuator on GPIO26, which is set as an Input.
-Then I can from there calculate how much to move the actuator in either direction to select the desired gear.

-If I press the same, already selected, drive button, its LED will just blink three times and not do anything other than that.
+# Updates

-### Update Sun 2 May 2024
+## Update Sun 2 May 2024

 As of today, the module will block all button presses while the actuator is moving, to make sure we don't do something .. nefarious :).

-### Update Sun 3 May 2024
+## Update Sun 3 May 2024

 In the meantime, this is now simulated by knowing what button is enabled and substracting the button selected.
 From there, we get a positive or negative value, and we use that to simulate the move of the actuator.

-### Update Sun 4 May 2024
+## Update Sun 4 May 2024

 Latest code now stores the button (mode) selected after the actuator have finished moving in the flash memory that's available in the Pico.
 There's only 2MB flash, but I only need one byte :D. There might be more that